cokeBeer/goot/README.md

 go get -u github.com/cokeBeer/goot
 ```

-then you can run examples in package `cmd`, like `cmd/constantpropagationanalysis`
+Then you can copy examples from package `cmd` to your project \
+For example, copy `cmd/constantpropagationanalysis`
 ```go
 package main